trntv/apis-list/apis/foursquare-api/foursquare-api.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/foursquare-api/logo_256x256.png" alt="Foursquare API Logo"/>
 </p>
 Gives you access to our world-class places database and the ability to interact with Foursquare users and merchants.
-Start using the only location API you&#x27;ll ever need.
+Start using the only location API you'll ever need.
 Foursquare is the most trusted, independent location data platform for understanding how people move through the real world

 ##  🔗 Links
 **Docs / Website**: https://developer.foursquare.com/developer/